aumpierre-unb/Psychrometrics.jl/README.md

 ### **enthalpy**

+`enthalpy` computes
-enthalpy computes the specific enthalpy of humid air given the dry bulb temperature and the humidity.
+the specific enthalpy h (in J/kg of dry air) of humid air given the dry bulb temperature Tdry (in K) and the humidity W (in kg/kg of dry air).

 **Syntax:**